oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/get-started-agentic-ai/build-aiagent/build-aiagent.md

 ### Agentic AI Tools

-Your five registered healthcare tools from previous become the agent's action capabilities.
+Your five registered healthcare tools from previous labs become the agent's action capabilities.

 The agent decides which tools to invoke based on clinical need.